nickgeoca/browser-server-eddsa-aes/README.md

 Secure JSON web posts from browser to server
- - exchanges keys with EdDSA
+ - exchanges keys with ECDH
  - communicates with aes-128